The Aalto House

 Although the streetside elevation of the house is severe and closed-off, it is softened by climbing plants and a slate path leading up to the front door.
 There are already signs of the 'new' Aalto in the Aalto House, of the Romantic Functionalist.
 The plentiful use of wood as a finishing material and four open hearts built in brick also point to this.

-The Aalto House anticipates the two-year younger Villa Mairea, a luxury residence where Aalto's creativity was able to come into full bloom.
+The Aalto House anticipates the Villa Mairea, a luxury residence where Aalto's creativity was able to come into full bloom.
 But in contrast to its larger sister, the Aalto House is a cosy, intimate building for living and working, designed by two architects for themselves, using simple uncluttered materials.

 At the Aalto house there is a museum shop (no fee).